Mattias Björnmalm appointed Secretary General of CESAER

 Following a competitive recruitment, our Board of Directors appointed Mattias at its meeting which took place at Technische Universität Dresden on 13 October.

-Commenting on their appointment, Mattias Björnmalm said:
+Commenting on his appointment, Mattias Björnmalm said:

 “I thank the Board of Directors for its trust and confidence in me; it is an honour and privilege to be appointed Secretary General of CESAER.